programiranje2fon/labs7/src/assignment_text.md

 Create public class **ParkingSpace**, in package **task1**, with the following elements:

-1. Private attribute **free** as an indicator the occupancy status of the parking space; it has value TRUE if the parking space is free, otherwise its value is FALSE.
+1. Private attribute **free** as an indicator of the occupancy status of the parking space; it has value TRUE if the parking space is free, otherwise its value is FALSE.
 2. Private attribute **vehicle**, an instance of the **Vehicle** class, that represents the vehicle parked at that space (if the space is occupied).
 3. Public get and set methods for these two attributes.
 4. Redefined public method **toString** of the Object class.
-The method returns a string with data about the parking space: if the space is free, the method returns "FREE"; if the space is occupied, the method returns: "OCCUPIED, registration number: ####".
+The method returns a string describing the parking space: if the space is free, the method returns "FREE"; if the space is occupied, the method returns: "OCCUPIED, registration number: ####".

 Create public class **Garage**, in package **task1**, with the following elements: